klofaes/Vanilla-Projects/README.md

 # VanillaJS Projects

-Series of small Projects using nothing but simple plain vanillaJS and ofcourse HTML and CSS.
+Series of small Projects using nothing but plain vanillaJS and of course HTML and CSS.

 Check out the respective branches to see their code.